jjla26/MessageMe/README.md

 ![](messageme-showcase.gif)

-##### MessageMe is a chat app for mobile devices made with React Native.
-The app provides users with a chat interface and options to share images and their location
+###### MessageMe is a chat app for mobile devices made with React Native.
+The app provides users with a chat interface and options to share images and their location.

 ### Features